CWA Dagger in the Library

 The Dagger in the Library is a prize for a body of work by a crime writer that users of libraries particularly admire.
 Only librarians can nominate authors for the award.
 It is one of the most prestigious crime writing awards in the UK and previous winners include Mari Hannah, Elly Griffiths, Christopher Fowler, Sharon Bolton, Belinda Bauer, Mo Hayder, Stuart MacBride, Jake Arnott, Alexander McCall Smith, Stephen Booth, Peter Robinson, Lindsey Davis and in 2018 Martin Edwards.

-Nominations for the CWA Dagger in the Library 2019 are now open.
+Nominations for the CWA Dagger in the Library 2020 open on 1 November.

 Up to three members of staff from each UK library can nominate – in other words each library has a maximum of 3 votes.
-To make it easier this year, the CWA and Dagger in the Library judges have created a list of eligible contenders.
+To make it easier, the CWA and Dagger in the Library judges have created a list of eligible contenders.
 Please use the drop-down list below to nominate your author.

 The Dagger in the Library is to reward authors who: